Last Updated on April 12, 2023 by Anna Baumann

 Rearrange

 Evaluate your workspace.
-It’s a rare thing when our desk or workspace immediately feels comfortable.
-Even though we can’t move walls, we can make the best of it.
-Any small and simple changes or adjustments you can make add up throughout a long workday.
+It’s a rare thing when our desk or workspace naturally feels comfortable.
+Although we can’t move walls, we can make the best use of our space.
+Even the smallest and simplest changes add up throughout a long workday.

 - Switch the phone to your dominant side (get a longer cord if necessary).